How the virus is transmitted

 - You should use good hand hygiene before and after any patient contact, but try and avoid touching the patient where possible.
-For example you could ask the patient to open their eyes wide when looking down doing SL-BIO, or use a cotton bud to lift their lids if you need to do so.
+For example, you could ask the patient to open their eyes wide when looking down doing SL-BIO, or use a cotton bud to lift their lids if you need to.

 - Other things you can do to minimise physical contact with patients include:

-- asking contact lens patients to insert and remove their lenses themselves (if possible), rather than you doing it,
+- asking contact lens patients to insert and remove their lenses themselves (if possible)

-- asking patients to pull their lower lids down themselves if you are instilling eye drops, or using a tissue between your finger and their lids if you need to pull their lid down.
+- asking patients to pull their lower lids down themselves if you are instilling eye drops, or using a tissue between your finger and their lid if you need to pull it down.

-- We anticipate that you will only need to refract patients rarely, but if you do need to do so, use your professional judgement to decide in how much detail you need to refine your refraction, in order to minimise the time spent close to the patient.
+- We anticipate that you will only need to refract patients rarely, but if you do need to, use your professional judgement to decide in how much detail you need to refine your refraction, in order to minimise the time spent close to the patient.
 For example, do you really need to worry about the 0.25 cylinder?

-- If you do need to touch the patient be particularly scrupulous about your hygiene before and after touching the patient, and ensure you decontaminate any equipment used appropriately.
+- If you do need to touch a patient, be scrupulous about your hygiene before and after, and ensure you decontaminate any equipment used appropriately.